paco0x/dockerfiles/README.md

 You can use this repo to run shadowsocks-libev with v2ray-plugin or v2ray behind cloudflare, and all services are running in docker container(including acme.sh cronjob).

+Monitoring is provided through grafana, by default it uses port 3000.

 You can use acme.sh to update your SSL Certs

 1. Clone the project